supabase/ubuntu-nix-sbom/README.md

 ### PR Checks

 On every pull request to `main`:
-- Runs `nix flake check --all-systems` to validate the flake
+- **Nix Flake Check**: Runs `nix flake check --all-systems` to validate the flake
-- Checks code formatting with `nix fmt --fail-on-change`
+- **Formatting**: Checks code formatting with `nix fmt --fail-on-change`
+- **SPDX Validation**:
+  - Builds the Ubuntu SBOM generator
+  - Generates a test SBOM
+  - Validates the output against SPDX 2.3 specification using `spdx-tools`
+  - Tests conversion to other SPDX formats (tag-value, XML, YAML)
+  - Uploads test SBOM as artifact

 ### Automated Releases

 On every merge to `main`:
 - Builds the ARM64 static binary on an ARM Linux runner
+- Tests the binary and validates SPDX output
 - Automatically increments the patch version (semver)
 - Creates a GitHub release with:
   - Changelog from commits since last release
   - ARM64 static binary as downloadable asset
+  - SHA256 checksum file
-  - Installation instructions
+  - Installation and verification instructions
-  - Binary size and checksums
+  - Binary size

 The release workflow uses semantic versioning (e.g., v1.2.3) and automatically tags releases.